Mets rookie Alonso to participate in All-Star Home Run Derby

+NEW YORK — Polar Bear Pete is headed to the Home Run Derby.

-NEW YORK — Mets rookie Pete Alonso plans to compete in the Home Run Derby during All-Star week in Cleveland.
+New York Mets rookie Pete Alonso plans to compete in the power-hitting contest during All-Star week in Cleveland next month.

-The power-hitting first baseman says he accepted an invitation from Major League Baseball to participate July 8 regardless of whether he’s selected to the National League squad for the game the following night.
+The big first baseman said Friday he accepted an invitation from Major League Baseball to participate July 8 regardless of whether he’s selected to the National League squad for the game the following night.

-Alonso entered Friday tied for second in the majors with 27 home runs, an NL rookie record before the All-Star break and already a Mets rookie mark for a full season.
+The 24-year-old slugger entered Friday tied for second in the majors with 27 home runs, an NL rookie record before the All-Star break and already a Mets rookie mark for a full season.
+He went deep against Atlanta Braves starter Mike Soroka in the fourth inning for No. 28.

 Alonso, nicknamed Polar Bear Pete, was not elected by fans to start the All-Star Game but could be chosen as a backup when pitchers and reserves are announced Sunday.

+“He lays it in there good.
+He’s got a good arm slot,” Alonso said.

+“I’m trying to win it, obviously.
+But I think that for me, I just want to go out there and have fun and represent the Mets in a really great way.”

-New York teammate and buddy Jeff McNeil walked through the Mets’ dugout carrying a giant stuffed polar bear Friday afternoon.
+New York teammate and buddy Jeff McNeil walked through the Mets’ dugout Friday afternoon carrying a giant stuffed polar bear.

 “This is Pete,” McNeil said, smiling.